 This page shall be the main launching page for eCoaching application functionality.
 Tabs will be dynamically displayed based on a user’s authentication and authorization.
+A user will be authenticated upon entering eCoaching Log web site.
+Once a user has been authenticated, the user will not be authenticated again when the user tries to access the page.
+Authorization will be done when a user enters the page for the first time.